Integrate with NXLog

 TCP 0.0.0.0:514 0.0.0.0:0 LISTENING

-Configure Portnox Cloud
+Configure Portnox Cloud with AD Broker

 In this section, you will learn how to configure Portnox™ Cloud to send alert data to AD Broker and then forward them to the on-premises NXLog syslog listener.